PineappleIOnic/demos-for-vue-1/example-fileupload/README.md

 import * as Appwrite from  'appwrite' const appwrite =  new Appwrite() appwrite
-  .setEndpoint('http://EndpointURL.example/') // Replace this with your endpoint .setProject('ProjectID') // Replace this with your projectID
+  .setEndpoint('http://EndpointURL.example/v1') // Replace this with your endpoint .setProject('ProjectID') // Replace this with your projectID

-let promise = sdk.account.createSession('emailaddress', 'password'); // Replace with a appwrite account you created
+let promise = appwrite.account.createSession('emailaddress', 'password'); // Replace with a appwrite account you created

 promise.then(function (response) {
       console.log(`Successfully logged in as: ${response.name}`); // Success